NeBugAFicha/GitLearning/readme.md

 # My git & github learning
-all files for learning, they doesnt mean anythingk
+all files for learning, they doesnt mean anything, something else